codethor0/aegis-osint/README.md

 ### Resource Management

 - **Categorized Resources**: OSINT tools organized by category and use case
-- **Detailed Metadata**: Comprehensive information for each resource including legal status, access requirements, and capabilities
+- **Detailed Metadata**: Information for each resource including legal status, access requirements, and capabilities
-- **Search and Filter**: Powerful search and filtering capabilities
+- **Search and Filter**: Search and filtering functionality
 - **Verification System**: Resources are verified and regularly updated

 ### Documentation